-The chart above shows Wolverton Creek Water remains relatively cool (less than 15 degrees centigrade).
-This means it provides a cool water input to the Slocan River where summer temperatures often rise above 20 degrees C. Past studies on local creeks have shown that drinking water quality stays high when water temperatures are below 10 degrees C (1).
-In 2014, sixty eight percent of the readings were less than 10C.
+The chart above shows Wolverton Creek Water remains relatively cool (less than 15 degrees centigrade) for most of the year.
+Past studies on local creeks have shown that drinking water quality stays high when water temperatures are below 10 degrees C (1).
+In 2015, seventy percent of the readings were less than 10C.